microsoft/MLOS/mlos_bench/README.md

             "class": "mlos_bench.environment.azure.AzureVMService",

             "config": {
-                "deploy_template_path": "./mlos_bench/config/azure/azuredeploy-ubuntu-vm.json",
+                "deployTemplatePath": "./mlos_bench/config/azure/azuredeploy-ubuntu-vm.json",

-                "subscription": "{{ ID of subscription to use }}", "resource_group": "{{ Name of resource group to use }}", "deployment_name": "{{ A deployment name to group all deployments under, e.g. redis-os-autotune-001 }}",
-                "vmName": "{{ A VM name, e.g. redis-osat-vm }}",
+                "subscription": "{{ ID of subscription to use }}", "resourceGroup": "{{ Name of resource group to use }}", "deploymentName": "{{ A deployment name to group all deployments under, e.g. redis-os-autotune-001 }}", "vmName": "{{ A VM name, e.g. redis-osat-vm }}", }
-            }
         }